 These high-quality antique-inspired pieces by exceptional furniture makers such as Jonathan Charles, Scarborough House, and Theodore Alexander might be smaller in size, but they often use the same traditional hand-craftsmanship techniques as the ones used by the Regency furniture masters 200 years ago.

 Regency Style Furniture for Today’s Homes

 You can see how some of our customers have added Regency style furniture to their homes in our “customer spotlight” blog posts:

 - Vintage Regency Style Games Table in our customer’s chateau home in Georgia.

 - Jonathan Charles Buckingham Console Table in our customer’s living room in Pennsylvania.

 If you are shopping for Regency style furniture check out our large selection at the link.
 If you want the traditional appeal of Old World furniture but without excessive fussiness or heavily ornate decoration, this is a terrific choice for you.
+Whether you're looking for a loveseat, chaise furniture, bedframes, or bookcases, this style has something impressive for you.
+Our antique furniture store's collection is sure to hold a good quality piece to benefit your deco, bringing the showroom to your home.
 The elegant style is sure to impress with its emphasis on clean-cut lines, high-quality materials, and eternally classic silhouettes and motifs.